ptsochantaris/trailer-cli/README.md

 # Command-line Trailer
-Copyright (c) 2017 Paul Tsochantaris.
-Released under the terms of the MIT licence, see the file LICENCE for details.

-## What is it?
 A version of [Trailer](http://ptsochantaris.github.io/trailer/) that runs on the macOS & Linux command-line, can integrate into scripts, be used on remote servers, or simply used because consoles are cool.
 This version does not aim for feature parity with the mainstream Trailer project although it shares common ideas and concepts.

 ## What's different from GUI Trailer?